High Holidays... and More

 Our services work to connect the congregation with both the values and meaning of the holidays, as well as with the larger Jewish community.
 We always feature a sermon from our rabbi, along with a talk given at each service by a member of our congregation on a matter of personal interest.

 We hold High Holiday services on the morning of Rosh Hashanah, and on the evening (Kol Nidre) and morning of Yom Kippur.
 We have morning services geared toward children, followed by adult services.
 Babysitting is available during the adult services.
-To get High Holiday Tickets please visit our registration site.
+To get High Holiday Tickets please click here.

 Shabbat and Beyond